-Here is a list of ten great songs for beginners that won’t be too demanding for a new drummer and will also keep you motivated.
+Here our revised list of ten great songs for beginners that won’t be too demanding for a new drummer and will also keep you motivated.

 Meg White, the drummer of The White Stripes, sometimes got a bad rep over her simplistic drumming.
 The drum track on the song Seven Nation Army is extremely basic.
 However, more intricate drumming might have ruined the song.